simonajmiller/measuring-bbh-component-spin/README.md

 To look at the `emcee` outputs, use notebooks `inspect_betaPlusDoubleGaussian.ipynb` and `inspect_betaGaussian.ipynb` in the `Data/PopulationInferenceOutput` folder.

+## 5. Generate Figures

-Code to generate all figures is found in the `Figures` folder, which largely takes data from the `Data/PopulationInferenceOutput` as inputs.
+Code to generate all figures in our paper is found in the `Figures` folder, which largely takes data from the `Data/PopulationInferenceOutput` as inputs.